Tominous/InvadedSoup-1/README.md

 ### Runnables:
   - Added potion runnable that replaces all soups with potions if using the potion kit.
   - Added a spawn runnable that does a countdown for the /spawn command, and if you move it cancels.
+  - Added a runnable for the kangaroo ability cooldown.
+  - Added a runnable for the ninja ability cooldown.

 The original InvadedLands soup server core was created by MegaPVP, this is simply a replica.